Types of Server Virtualization in Computer Network

 - Enhanced Security and isolation

-- Kernel or driver problem can take down all virtual servers.
+- Kernel or driver problems can take down all virtual servers.